Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

+Apart from compressing contextual memory to reduce the load for processing long context, optimizing memory retrieval from long-context raises another important challenge, for effectively identity key information from the noisy context.
+Considering the type of contextual memory, these efforts can be summarized as contextual retrieval and KV cache selection.

-Apart from optimizing language models to obtain long-context abilities, optimizing contextual memory utilization raises another important challenge. \paragraph{Context Retrieval} aims to enhance LLM's ability in identifying and locating key information from the contextual memory.
+\textit{\textbf{Context Retrieval}} aims to enhance LLM's ability in identifying and locating key information from the contextual memory.
 Graph-based approaches such as CGSN \citep{nie-etal-2022-capturing} and GraphReader \citep{li-etal-2024-graphreader} decompose documents into graph structures for effective context selection.
 Token-level context selection approaches (e.g., TRAMS \citep{yu-etal-2023-trams}, Selection-p \citep{chung-etal-2024-selection}, PASTA \citep{zhang2024tell}) pruning and (or) selecting tokens deemed most important.
 In contrast, methods such as NBCE \citep{su-etal-2024-naive}, FragRel \citep{yue-etal-2024-fragrel}, and Sparse RAG \citep{zhu2025accelerating} perform context selection at the fragment level, choosing the relevant context fragments based on their importance to the specific task.
 Furthermore, training-based approaches as Ziya-Reader \citep{he-etal-2024-never} and FILM \citep{NEURIPS2024_71c3451f} train LLMs with specialized data to help improve their context selection ability.
 Other methods like MemGPT \citep{packer2023memgpt}, Neurocache \citep{safaya-yuret-2024-neurocache} and AWESOME \citep{cao-wang-2024-awesome} preserve an external vector memory cache to effectively store and retrieve first encode external memory into vector space, and this external vector memory can be effectively updated or retrieved to enable long-term memory utilization.
 Together with these methods, LLMs are allowed to better identify key information in the context via memory retrieval.